Do you need to be forgiven for something, but don’t know how to make a sincere apology that actually inspires your partner to forgive you?

 Regularly, I hear my clients attempting to apologize something like this:

-Of course, that is not exactly effective because your spouse doesn’t feel like you really care or understand the depth of their pain and hurt.
-And if you can’t understand their pain you might do it again, they unconsciously reason.
+Of course, this kind of apology is not even remotely effective because your spouse won’t feel like you really care or understand the depth of their pain and hurt.
+Their unconscious reasoning goes something like this: “If you can’t understand my pain you might hurt me again.
+Therefore I still don’t trust you.”

 How we healed a 1 night stand…